Can Samsung SmartThings easily automate your home?

 If you have a Samsung Galaxy phone, then you can use Bixby to control your smart devices by voice.
 Also if you have a Samsung Smart Watch, you can use this as a control device.

 This is one of the reasons why we recommend starting with a single function in one room.
-As you add functions or room, you can take a pragmatic approach and sort small issues before they become major.
+As you add functions or expand into other spaces, you can take a pragmatic approach and sort small issues before they become major.

 You can add a secondary hub if you have a large property to boost the signal.
 But it’s worth trying to place the hub as central as possible.

 Finally, in comparison to Lightwave, many user-facing devices look cumbersome.
-For example, plug-in-and-play power sockets are more user-friendly, yet they don’t have the same aesthetic as retrofittable one with the technology built-in.
+For example, plug-in-and-play 3-pin sockets are more user-friendly, yet they don’t have the same aesthetic as retrofittable one with the technology built-in.

 Can I use … with Samsung SmartThings?

-The entire Samsung SmartThings system was designed around using IFTTT which is fantastic for interfacing with older Z wave devices and other home automation system such as Lightwave.
+The entire Samsung SmartThings system was designed around using IFTTT (read our introduction to IFTTT for home automation), which is fantastic for interfacing with older Z-Wave devices and other home automation system such as Lightwave.

-As a partner brand, Sonos works out of the box with Samsung SmartThings as does Bose Audio devices.
+As a partner brand, Sonos smart speakers works out of the box with Samsung SmartThings as does Bose Audio devices.

 Amazon Alexa / Google Home